-We all know when something is poor quality, but agreeing what quality is and more specifically how to implement a quality strategy in your organisation is harder to define than it may at first seem.
+We all know when something is poor quality, but agreeing what quality is and more specifically how to implement a quality strategy in your organisation is harder to define than it may look at first glance.

-In this article I am going to explore what quality means and how best to achieve it in your organisation.
+In this article I am going to explore what quality means, how best to achieve it in your organisation and the advantages of quality control.

 While quality is sometimes hard to define, we all know what quality failure looks like.